latte-soft/builtinplugins/README.md

 ## 🏛️ Licensing

-Some of the original source code from DMPatch is/was licensed under the Apache-2.0 license, while some is also proprietary and exclusively owned by Roblox Corporation ("Roblox").
+Most of the BuiltinPlugins code is also proprietary and exclusively owned by Roblox Corporation ("Roblox").
 Furthermore, any source code from this decompilation should be considered unlicensed code.

 ## Decompiler